Technology & AutomationUpdated March 2026

 How Multi-Carrier Quoting Works

-Multi-carrier quoting platforms connect to carriers through a combination of direct APIs and browser automation.
+Multi-carrier quoting platforms connect to carriers through a combination of direct APIs and AI web agents.
 When an agent submits a risk, the platform:

 For a typical small commercial account — say a $500K-revenue plumbing contractor needing GL, BOP, and workers' comp — multi-carrier quoting might return four to six bindable quotes within two minutes, compared to a half-day of manual work for the same result.